Native American Studies

 Courses & Requirements

-Our online B.A. in Native American Studies requires a total of 124 credit hours.
-Students must take 35 credit hours in general education and 54 major credits.
-In addition, 32 hours of electives are built into the curriculum and three hours of related work in political science is required.
-Students also complete an internship in cultural preservation, environmental work, tribal business, legislation or the humanities.
+Our online B.A. in Native American Studies requires a total of 120 credit hours.
+Students must take 40 credit hours in general education and 36 major credits (6 hours of major count towards general education requirements).
+In addition, 46 hours of electives are required to complete the degree.
+In the process of earning a degree, students can complete an internship in Native American Studies, cultural preservation, environmental work, tribal business, legislation, or the humanities.
 Typically, students spend five to six hours per week on coursework.

 ECU requires all students to take general education courses.
-For this program, nine general education hours (HIST 2523, PS 2113 and ANTH 2713) are counted toward the major.
+For this program, 6 hours (ANTH 2523 and ANTH 2713) are counted toward the major.

 - NAS 1113